iter8-tools/docs/docs/tutorials/integrations/kserve-mm/canary.md

 ??? note "What happens?"
     - Because `environment` is set to `kserve-modelmesh-istio`,  an `InferenceService` object is created.
-    - The namespace `default` is inherited from the helm release namespace since it is not specified in the version or in `application.metadata`.
+    - The namespace `default` is inherited from the Helm release namespace since it is not specified in the version or in `application.metadata`.
-    - The name `wisdom-0` is derived from the helm release name since it is not specified in the version or in `application.metadata`.
-The names is derived by appending the index of the version in the list of versions; `-0` in this case.
+    - The name `wisdom-0` is derived from the Helm release name since it is not specified in the version or in `application.metadata`.
+The name is derived by appending the index of the version in the list of versions; `-0` in this case.
     - Alternatively, an `inferenceServiceSpecification` could have been provided.

     To support routing, a `ServiceEntry` named `default/wisdom` is deployed.
 Further, an Iter8 [routemap](../../../user-guide/topics/routemap.md) is created.